jamespmernin/Ajax-HTTP-Intro/README.md

 * With key: [http://api.giphy.com/v1/gifs/search?q=funny+cat&api_key=dc6zaTOxFJmzC](http://api.giphy.com/v1/gifs/search?q=funny+cat&api_key=dc6zaTOxFJmzC)

-**It is very important that you not push your API keys to a public Github repo.**
+**It is very important that you not push your API keys to a public Github repo.
+We will cover hiding keys later in the course.**

 > This is especially true when working with [Amazon Web Services (AWS)](https://aws.amazon.com/).
 Here's an example of a [stolen key horror story](https://wptavern.com/ryan-hellyers-aws-nightmare-leaked-access-keys-result-in-a-6000-bill-overnight).